-Invoice financing applies to B2B type businesses.
-Known as Factoring.
-A business may raise finance based on the delivered value of it’s either singular or batched invoices.
+Invoice factoring applies to B2B type businesses.
+A business may raise commercial finance based on the delivered value of it’s either singular or batched invoices.
 Helps when companies grow faster than cashflow.

-Take care when considering this option, f sales are declining, then you may add to your operating costs.
+Take care when considering this option.
+If sales are declining, then you may, therefore, add to your operating costs.

 What Else!
 If All Else Fails?

-If confident your business has a future, but no ability to pay employees, then HBG Advisory can advise on your next move.
+If you are confident your business, then has a future, but no ability to pay employees, then HBG Advisory can advise on your next move.